Guy Schrans

-Guy Schrans (Ghent 25 November 1937 – 27 March 2018) was an emeritus Professor at Ghent University (Ghent, Belgium), liberal politician and lawyer at the Brussels bar.
+Guy Schrans (25 November 1937 in Ghent – 27 March 2018) was an emeritus Professor at Ghent University (Ghent, Belgium), liberal politician and lawyer at the Brussels bar.

 He was assessor in the department legislation of the Council of State.
 In addition he was a member of Committee of Directors of the Belgian Protection fund of deposits and financial instruments.
 He was a member of the Coudenberg group a Belgian federalist think tank.